Configure and manage database logging

 You can use the Logging database changes wizard to set up database logging.
 The wizard provides a flexible way to set up logging for tables or fields.

-Click System administration > Setup > Database > Database log setup.
-Click New to start the Logging database changes wizard.
+Go to System administration > Links > Database > Database log setup.
+Select New to start the Logging database changes wizard.

 Clean up database logs

-Click System administration > Inquiries > Database > Database log.
-Click Clean up log.
+Go to System administration > Links > Database > Database log.
+Select Clean up log.

-Choose a method of selecting logs to delete by entering the table ID that they refer to, or the type of log, or the created date and time.
+Choose a method of selecting logs to delete by entering one of the following options: